Agustin-Mor/MTG-10k-Most-Popular-Cards-Dataset/README.md

 # MTG 10k Most Popular Cards Dataset

-Magic: The Gathering is a popular trading card game created by Wizard's of the Cost.
+Magic: The Gathering is a popular trading card game created by Wizard's of the Coast.

 This repository contains two files:
 1. MTG_Cards.csv